da-phil/SDC-Path-Planning/README.md

 * reuse a defined amount of previous path elements for consecutive planning steps
 * for each successive point, deltas in X and Y between the planning steps of the new path are added on top of the previous X and Y value.
 This adds a neglibible error of no more than the distance the car travels in one timestep (0.02s).

+### Covered corner cases

+#### Emergency brake

+In very rare occasions vehicles make aggressive lane changes and cut off our vehicle.
+In order to avoid a sudden collision emergency brake mode is activated and a hard braking maneuver is enforced.
+This prioritizes avoiding collisions over staying within comfort limits (acceleration and jerk) and therefore most likely causes an incident in the simulator.
+This high deceleration force is achieved by shortening the path update intervals and disables lane changes.
+It ignores comfort limits for decceleration force, shortens path update intervals and disallows lane changes (which are dangerous combined with the hard braking).

+#### Car gets stuck in slow traffic

+Sometimes when the car drives on one of the outside lanes it gets stuck behind slow traffic when the neighboring middle lane has equally slow traffic and gives a high cost to a lane change, even though the opposite lane is free.
+Identifying this situation and lowering the cost of the lane change to the middle lane solved this problem to "encourage" the car to make its way to the free lane.

 ## Code structure
 ### main.cpp